akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 gunzip -c S152_L002_R2_001.fastq.gz > QUBO_S152_R2.fastq
 ```

 The '>' is another ***operator*** , which redirects the text that would otherwise be printed to the Terminal window (called standard output) into a new text file.
-The '|' operator passes the output of a command to a different command; the '>' and '>>' operators pass the output of a command to a text file.
+The '|' operator passes the output of a command to a different command; the '>' and '>>' operators pass the output of a command to a file.

 Let's use our familiar `ls` command with some additional options, to see the difference in file size between compressed and uncompressed files.
 Again, the `l` stands for 'long' format, which means more detailed information is provided for each file.
 The `h` means 'human-readable' file sizes, and `t` sorts by date modified.
 Don't forget you can always use `man ls` to see all the detailed options.